Ekana Cricket Stadium: Cricket World Cup

+2023 Men's World Cup

+Records

+The highest ODI score on this ground is by South Africa, when they scored 311–7 in 2023.
+The most runs scored here is by Shai Hope (229 runs), followed by Quinton de Kock (157 runs) and Rahmat Shah (156 runs).
+The most wickets taken here is by Dilshan Madushanka (7 wickets).

 List of international centuries

-Test ma
+Test matches

 Only one Test century has been scored at the venue.

 One Day Internationals

-Two ODI centuries have been scored at the venue, one in a men's match and one in a women's match.
+Three ODI centuries have been scored at the venue, two in a men's match and one in a women's match.

 Twenty20 Internationals

 Only one T20I century has been scored at the venue.